SamratDuttaOfficial/onymochat/README.md

 ##### Step 2

 Select option **4** from the main menu.
 You can generate a new URL for your .onion webpage and save the private key of that webpage to resume the webpage later with the same URL.
-Or, you can use a pre-saved private key to resume your website with a perticular URL you've generated before.
+Or, you can use a pre-saved private key to resume your website with a particular URL you've generated before.
 #### Generate QR Codes for Encryption Keys

 Option **4**, **5**, **6**, and **7** is to generate QR codes for different keys used in Onymochat.
-This QR codes are saved in ```\files\qr_codes```.
-You can print them and share with other people you want to communicate with.
+These QR codes are saved in ```\files\qr_codes```.
+You can print them and share them with other people you want to communicate with.

 #### Exit Program